Albob/textAdventure/README.md

 textAdventure
 =============

-A text adventure game, like in the old days, written in C.
+A text adventure game, like in the old days.
+The game itself is written in TextAdventureScript, which can be interpretted across various platforms:

+[x] Browser/js
+[ ] Desktop/C
+[ ] Desktop/D
+[ ] iOS/Objective-C